BartMassey/fml/README.md

 I used Python, because apparently I wanted it to be as slow as feasible.
-Turns out it's plenty fast anyhow, running in about 0.4s on a sample lineup on my box.
-Aside from rewriting it in Rust, there's plenty of optimizations available if it turns out to be too slow someday.
-I don't think it will.
+Turns out it's plenty fast anyhow, running in less than 0.4s on the provided sample lineup on my box — under 0.2s if I use [PyPy](http://pypy.org).

 ## Notes